One of the following error messages appears when opening an existing model in the AutoCAD integrated platform:

 "INTERNAL ERROR: !dbobji.cpp@8749: eNotOpenForWrite"

 "INTERNAL ERROR: !dbobji.cpp@8673: eNotOpenForWrite"

-With AutoCAD 2022 integration in version 10.03.04.XX and higher (and later with AutoCAD 2023 integration that will be available in future versions), there is a known issue (reference # 708152) that can cause this error to occur when opening existing DWGs that had been previously saved using AutoCAD 2010 or older.
+With AutoCAD 2022 integration in version 10.03.04.XX and higher (and later with AutoCAD 2023 integration that will be available in future versions), there is a known issue (reference # 708152) that can cause this error to occur when opening existing DWGs that had been previously saved using AutoCAD 2010 or older, including those with XREFs saved in an older version.
 After you dismiss the message AutoCAD offers to save the model: